Paddy Phelan: Inter-county

 Kilkenny retained their provincial crown in 1932, with Phelan adding a second Leinster medal to his collection following a 4–6 to 3–5 defeat of Dublin.
 The All-Ireland final on 4 September 1932 saw Clare provide the opposition for the first time in almost twenty years.
 In a low-scoring game, Clare's Tull Considine scored two goals and was foiled for what would almost certainly have been a third.
 These goals were negated by Kilkenny's three goal-scoring heroes Matty Power, Martin White and Lory Meagher, who scored a remarkable goal from a line ball.
 The final score of 3–3 to 2–3 gave victory to Kilkenny and gave Phelan an All-Ireland medal.

 1933 saw Phelan add a National Hurling League medal to his collection following a 3–8 to 1–3 defeat of Limerick.
 He later won a third successive Leinster medal following a stunning comeback against Dublin and a 7–5 to 2–5 victory.
 The All-Ireland final on 3 September 1933 saw a record crowd of 45,176 travel to Croke Park to see Kilkenny face and up-and-coming Limerick.
 After being level at the interval, the game remained close in the second half until a solo-run goal by Johnny Dunne sealed a 1–7 to 0–6 victory.
 It was Phelan's second consecutive All-Ireland medal.

 After surrendering their provincial crown to Dublin in 1934, Kilkenny faced Laois in the decider again the following year.
 A 3–8 to 0–6 victory gave Phelan a fourth Leinster medal.
 Another record crowd gathered at Croke Park for the All-Ireland final between Kilkenny and Limerick on 1 September 1935.
-In spite of rain falling throughout the entire game both sides served up a classic.
+Despite rain falling throughout the entire game both sides served up a classic.
 At the beginning of the second-half Lory Meagher sent over a huge point from midfield giving Kilkenny a lead which they wouldn't surrender.
 A narrow 2–5 to 2–4 victory gave Phelan a third All-Ireland medal.